boce1/pomodoro-timer/readme.md

 - **Up/Down Arrow Keys**: Change character
 - **Spacebar**: Start/Stop timer
 - **Escape**: Open the configuration window
-- **Enter**: Load updated times from configuration file
+- **Enter**: Restart Timer and load updated times stamps from configuration file
+- **I**: Open/Close window for keyboard controls

-## Configuration
+## Changing Time Stamps

 1. Press ESCAPE to open configuration window
-2. Edit session durations as needed
+2. Edit session durations as needed. **NOTE: Time greater than 24 hours will be reduced to 24 hours**
+3. There 3 buttons than change states of the spinboxes.
+They represent 3 default time stamps.
+4. Button **"Select alarm"** opens file dialog that allows the user to choose .mv or .mp3 file for alarm
-3. Press Enter in the application to apply changes **Note: When the popup window has been opened, the state of the timer in main window will be lost.**
+5. Changes are only made after clicking the **"Update"** button **NOTE: When the popup window has been opened, the state of the timer in main window will be lost.**

 if ```config.json``` is deleted, program generate this file with default configuration.

 ## Required packages

-- Make sure python 3.x is installed on your machine
+- python 3.x
 - Install pygame module with
 ```bash
 pip install pygame